-Are you struggling to get consistent, high blog traffic no matter how much you promote your blog?
+Are you struggling to get consistent, high blog traffic even after trying a whole bunch of blog marketing strategies?

 It’s not enough to just write great content.
 You need to also be proactive in a lot of other things to bring traffic to your blog.